 Fifth year medical students can undertake a year-long integrated placement in Broken Hill as part of the Extended Clinical Placement Program (ECPP).

 The Broken Hill placement offers a number of extra, exciting experiences.
-These include Indigenous health, rural and remote medicine (including Royal Flying Doctor Service), inter-professional learning, and special practical skills learned in our simulation lab.
+These include Indigenous health, rural and remote medicine, inter-professional learning, and special practical skills learned in our simulation lab.

 The weekly Enhanced Rural Inter-professional Cultural Health (ENRICH) program will expand your learning in medicine (covering topics such as prescribing and chest drain insertion), culture (particularly visual art) and the CRASH SIM—an annual simulation disaster training event.

-Opportunities for four-week rural general practice placements are available.
+Opportunities for four-week hospital placements may be available.